Go to AAD Home

 Since it can take time to find an effective treatment plan, Dr. Marshall gives this advice.
 “Ask your dermatologist when you should expect to feel better with the prescribed treatment.
 For example, if you should feel better 3 weeks after starting treatment and you’re not, let your dermatologist know.”

-If symptoms persist, Dr. Tonkovic-Capin may introduce a patient to stress reduction techniques, like meditation, mindfulness, yoga, or deep breathing.
+If a patient continues to get hives, Dr. Tonkovic-Capin may introduce the patient to stress reduction techniques, like meditation, mindfulness, yoga, or deep breathing.
 He says, “These therapies can help alleviate flare-ups triggered by stress.
 So can a good night’s sleep.”

 Skin care can also play an important role.
 When hives develop, the skin is often easily irritated.
 That’s why dermatologists frequently talk with their patients about skin care.